Nek5000/nekRS_doc/source/other_resources.rst

 .. note::

    In the finite element setting, let :math:`u` be a field, :math:`v` a test function, and :math:`F` a differential operator.
-The strong form appears in integrals of the type
+The (weighted) strong form appears in integrals of the type

    .. math::